AnirbanSamaddar/SparC-IB/README.md

 # Implementation of SparC-IB

 This repository contains scripts to implement ```SparC-IB``` from the paper [Sparsity-Inducing Categorical Prior Improves Robustness of the Information Bottleneck](https://arxiv.org/abs/2203.02592).
-The codes of this repository is heavily based on the [convexIB](https://github.com/burklight/convex-IB-Lagrangian-PyTorch) implementation.
+The codes in this repository is heavily based on the [convexIB](https://github.com/burklight/convex-IB-Lagrangian-PyTorch) implementation.

 Please follow the below code blocks to run the models used in the experiments section.
 Note that, the below codes run the models on MNIST dataset.
 Please pass ```--dataset 'CIFAR10'``` and the correct hyperparameters from the Appendix to run the models on CIFAR-10.